kangzixiang/MTCNN-light/README.md

 ## for windows
 ### opencv and openblas
-there is binary packages of openblas for windows, you just need download it
+There have binary packages of openblas for windows, all you needed is download it to local.
-But you should to be careful, if you download the 64bit ,you need configure
-the opencv and vs project environment with 64bit, don't choose x86
+Please be careful, if you download the 64bit, you need configure the opencv and vs project environment with 64bit rather than x86